ecophysiology/Endoscape/README.md

 - body_temperature_max  = the maximum body temperature of the animal (C)
 - lower_critical_temperature = the lower critical temperature of the animal, default set to 25C
 - upper_critical_temperature = the upper critical temperature of the animal, default set to 35C
-- water_heat_ratio_slope = (recommended to ignore) the slope of the relationship between the ratio of evaporative heat dissipation and metabolic heat production regressed against temperature
+- water_heat_ratio_slope = (recommended to ignore, leave empty) the slope of the relationship between the ratio of evaporative heat dissipation and metabolic heat production regressed against temperature
-- water_heat_ratio_intercept = (recommended to ignore) the intercept of the relationship between the ratio of evaporative heat dissipation and metabolic heat production regressed against temperature
+- water_heat_ratio_intercept = (recommended to ignore, leave empty) the intercept of the relationship between the ratio of evaporative heat dissipation and metabolic heat production regressed against temperature
-- body_temperature_slope1 = (recommended to ignore) the slope of the relationship between body temperature regressed against air temperature; first regression if using broken stick
+- body_temperature_slope1 = (recommended to ignore, leave empty) the slope of the relationship between body temperature regressed against air temperature; first regression if using broken stick
-- body_temperature_slope2 = (recommended to ignore) the slope of the relationship between body temperature regressed against air temperature; second regression if using broken stick
+- body_temperature_slope2 = (recommended to ignore, leave empty) the slope of the relationship between body temperature regressed against air temperature; second regression if using broken stick
-- body_temperature_intercept = (recommended to ignore) the intercept of the relationship between body temperature regressed against air temperature
+- body_temperature_intercept = (recommended to ignore, leave empty) the intercept of the relationship between body temperature regressed against air temperature
-- water_loss_slope = (recommended to ignore) the slope of the relationship between evaporative heat loss regressed against air temperature
+- water_loss_slope = (recommended to ignore, leave empty) the slope of the relationship between evaporative heat loss regressed against air temperature
-- water_loss_intercept = (recommended to ignore) the intercept of the relationship between evaporative heat loss regressed against air temperature
+- water_loss_intercept = (recommended to ignore, leave empty) the intercept of the relationship between evaporative heat loss regressed against air temperature

 ## Site characteristics